Infection of the lung (NEJM Review 2015).

 Besides blood and sputum cultures, there are a variety of diagnostic tests depending on which pathogen is a concern.
-Gram stains have always been variable for diagnosis, but I can't give them up.
-For CAP
+Gram stains have always been questionable for making a diagnosis, but I can't give them up.
+For CAP:

 "Gram stain of sputum samples was useful in guiding microbiological diagnosis of CAP in 23% of patients.
 The Gram stain and culture of sputum samples obtained from patients who have received antibiotic treatment was unreliable.
 The presence of gram-positive diplococci and gram-negative coccobacilli was highly specific for the culture of S. pneumoniae and H. influenzae, respectively (PubMed)."

 "In a meta-analysis examining respiratory specimen Gram stain for diagnosis of ventilator-associated pneumonia, absence of bacteria on Gram stain had a high negative predictive value, but a positive Gram stain correlated poorly with organisms recovered in culture (PubMed)."

 My take?
 A good sputum gram stain is one of many pieces of information needed to determine what the cause of the pneumonia is/might be.